 The positions recommended in the graphics are basic guidelines.
-The reference to a "zone" emphasises that a recommended position is an area within which the referee is likely to be most effective.
-The zone may be larger, smaller or differently shaped depending on the exact match circumstances.
+The recommended positions are areas within which the referee is likely to be most effective.
+These areas may be larger, smaller or differently shaped depending on the exact match circumstances.

 Recommendations: